scriptGenie/ILiveInABunker/CONTRIBUTING.md

 - Run it through Prettier

 If you're new to contributing to open-source, or github, or you're just looking for something easy check out this [good first issue](https://github.com/scriptGenie/ILiveInABunker/issues/1).

+## Setup

+You'll need to follow the discordjs guide for creating a bot and adding it to a server for testing.
+Project is currently set up to utilize a .env file setup with {token}, {guildId}, and {clientId} in the following format:

+- token="YOUR-TEXT-HERE"
+- guildId="YOUR-TEXT-HERE"
+- clientId=="YOUR-TEXT-HERE"